Wihogora/Github-search/README.md

 https://github.com/Wihogora/Github-search

 ## BDD
-This program is about a user to enter the github username of someone and the his details will be displayed from his account and give the link.
+This program is about a user to enter the github username of someone and account details will be displayed from his account and give the link.

 ## Technologies used
 * ANGULAR